slivering/VinaSmol-Unaite/vinasmol/tokenization/README.md

 We believe our approach is valid for the following reasons:

 1. SmolLM has no cross-lingual alignment between English and Vietnamese, so the negative impacts of vocabulary extension outlined by [Zhao et al.](https://arxiv.org/abs/2401.01055) and in [Sailor](https://arxiv.org/abs/2404.03608) are unlikely to apply.
-2. We employ the [EEVE](https://arxiv.org/abs/2402.14714v1) method for vocabulary extension, which is designed to avoid friction with the introduction fo a new language in the model training.
+2. We plan to employ the [EEVE](https://arxiv.org/abs/2402.14714v1) method for vocabulary extension, which is designed to avoid friction with the introduction fo a new language in the model training.

 ## Adjustments